 How are ABSs different from conventional law firms?

-Adam Shutkever, Chief Operating Officer of Riverview Law gives his view: “You can't take a broad brushstroke approach to understanding ABSs.
+Adam Shutkever, non-executive director of Riverview Law gives his view: “You can't take a broad brushstroke approach to understanding ABSs.
 There's no magic something inherent in being an ABS that necessarily changes the experience of them for individuals – it's all down to how each individual business is managed.”

 Still, having businessmen or a private equity firm in charge is a strong spur for ABSs to find new, cost-effective and innovate ways of working.
 Riverview Law is a case in point.
 Usually law firms only offer fixed-fee services for relatively straightforward pieces of work, but Riverview is taking the pioneering step of offering a broad range of fixed-fee services to businesses, right up to M&A work.